 About Me: I grew up in eastern Massachusetts in a town called North Andover.
 I’ve always had a deep interest in the natural sciences.
 I am particularly fascinated by microbes and the complexity of these small organisms, as well as their dominating presence in our lives.
 In my free time I like to cook, hike, and go to the beach.

-Sophomore Undergraduate Student, Department of Biology, UMass Amherst
+Junior Undergraduate Student, Department of Biology, UMass Amherst

 – Shrewsbury High School, Shrewsbury, MA

 – B.S of Biology and Public Health candidate at UMass Amherst

 General Research Interests: Virology, pathology, and Infectious Diseases.

 About Me: I was raised in a suburban town outside of Boston, MA called Shrewsbury.
 I’ve been fascinated with biology for as long as I can remember, which specifically piqued my interest in infectious diseases.
 In my down time, I love to travel, spend time with my pets, and play the piano.

 Sophomore Undergraduate Student, Department of Biology, UMass Amherst, firstname.lastname@example.org

 – Cambridge Rindge and Latin High School, Cambridge MA

 – BS in Biology and Public Health candidate at UMass Amherst